 - Did you just finish building your website or logo? – Ask /r/web_design for a review

 - Did you just finish getting photos done of a model in your t-shirt?
 Ask /r/design, /r/entrepreneur for a review

 - Did your store just start to accept Monero?
 Share it over at /r/monero

 Tactic #6: Use mention monitoring software to look for high-interest phrases

 They’re kickass brand monitoring tools that allow you to get notified whenever someone mentions your brand name or target keywords on Reddit.

-If you want to kickstart your Reddit campaign, keep track of the keywords related to the main product you sell and comment when you see them mentioned on Reddit.
+If you want to kickstart your Reddit marketing strategy, keep track of the keywords related to the main product you sell and comment when you see them mentioned on Reddit.

 Tactic #7: Tell an authentic story about a competitor

 Note: Do not make up stories – they will be found out and it will be obvious that you are shilling your company.